 The Psychological Murder

 You don’t touch me, but you kill me!
-Nobody died in cold blood in the story, nobody was physically harmed, but perhaps if there are no scars to showcase, there are soul scars.
+Nobody died in cold blood in the story, and nobody was physically harmed, but perhaps if there are no scars to showcase, there are soul scars.
 Very aptly portrayed.

 Kahaaniyan nahi mit ti

 People die; stories don’t.
-People die, memories stay.
+People die, and memories stay.
 Like this, there are many important lessons to learn, but the dialogues are too bombastic and fall flat.

 Too many misgivings

-Because of the poor direction, mismatch in showtime, and runtime coupled with more than average acting, we want to feel what the characters feel but cannot.
+Because of the poor direction, mismatch in the showtime, and runtime coupled with more than average acting, we want to feel what the characters feel but cannot.
 There is almost no catharsis, no surprise, no empathy.

 Why is Wazir, the man, not dead?